 Bengaluru-based illustrator, Vibhav Singh, explains through his approach, how one can constantly create quality work.

-An illustrator and storyteller based out of Bangalore, Vibhav Singh had worked on album artworks and gig posters for some major indie musicians and bands across India.
+An illustrator and storyteller based out of Bangalore, Vibhav Singh had worked on album artwork and gig posters for some major indie musicians and bands across India.
 He currently co-runs an illustration and animation studio called Studio Sideline.

 How did you get into illustration and how did you take it forward in the course of time?